mikenomitch/caddy-tlsnomad/README.md

 This cluster plugin enables Caddy 2 to store TLS data like keys and certificates as Nomad Variables so you don't have to rely on a shared filesystem.
 This allows you to use Caddy 2 in distributed environment and use a centralized storage for auto-generated certificates that is shared between all Caddy instances.

-With this plugin it is possible to use multiple Caddy instances with the same HTTPS domain for instance with DNS round-robin.

 The version of this plugin in the master branch supports Caddy 2.0.0+ using CertMagic's [Storage Interface](https://pkg.go.dev/github.com/caddyserver/certmagic?tab=doc#Storage)